-Legendary Ghanaian coach Emmanuel Kwesi Afranie insists the hype that has characterized Wednesday’s semi-final showdown between the Black Stars and Ghana will amount to nothing and tips his native country to scale the hurdle.
+Legendary Ghanaian coach Emmanuel Kwesi Afranie insists the hype that has characterized Wednesday’s semi-final showdown between the Black Stars and Nigeria will amount to nothing and tips his native country to scale the hurdle.

 The two West African rivals will go at each other in the first semi-final game at the ongoing CHAN tournament in Bloemfontein.

 The hugely anticipated clash is expected to draw numbers to the Free State Stars stadium with the Ghanaians expected to enjoy massive support from the South African home fans.

 Ghanaian soccer fans are cautiously optimistic against a marauding Nigerian attack which has raked in 12 goals so far in the competition.

 However the former Ghana coach has downplayed the rivalry between the two giants insisting the Black Stars will come out good.